honzikec/ng-github-search/README.md

 The app provides a nice example on how to abstract an API into a convenient user interface, so feel free to take inspiration!

+> Please note that the app has only been tested in Google Chrome on a desktop computer as of now.

 ## TODOs

 - Add tests!
 - Add documentation.
+- Unify naming conventions.
 - Test and debug the example app.
 - Improve the example app's design and accessibility.
+- Responsiveness.
+- Cross-browser testing.

 ## Future Work
 - Support other endpoints apart from the user search.